Director of Training for Patsy Rodenburg. The Patsy Rodenburg Academy Actor, Artistic Director, Director, Voice Coach.

 Lee Wilson

-Lee is a sought-after Actor, Director, Leadership and Executive Presence Coach, Songwriter, Voice Coach and Writer.
-Lee is an accredited Patsy Rodenburg Associate Teacher (PRA).
-He was also an Assistant Professor in Acting at The University of Windsor, School of Dramatic Art, Windsor, Ontario, Canada.
-Mr. Wilson holds Canadian, British, and Irish citizenship.
-In 2019, his production of A Fear and Loathing Actor in Dublin by Mark McCauley premiered at the Edinburgh Fringe Festival and Theatre@36 in Dublin, Ireland.
-While living in Ireland, he directed the world premieres of Running with Dinosaurs by Nadine Flynn (The New Theatre); The Eurydice Project by Joanna Crawley (The Project Arts Centre Main Space); Fray by Margaret Perry; Pork by Nadine Flynn (Smock Alley) and The Sea Brothers by Padraig Colum/Joanna Crawley (O’Reilly Theatre/The Lir).
+In 2019, his production of A Fear and Loathing Actor in Dublin by Mark McCauley premiered at the Edinburgh Fringe Festival and at Theatre@36 in Dublin, Ireland.
+During his years living in Ireland, he directed several world premieres, including Running with Dinosaurs by Nadine Flynn (The New Theatre); The Eurydice Project by Joanna Crawley (Project Arts Centre, Main Space); Fray by Margaret Perry; Pork by Nadine Flynn (Smock Alley); and The Sea Brothers by Padraig Colum/Joanna Crawley (O’Reilly Theatre/The Lir).

-In addition, his critically acclaimed production of East of Berlin by Hannah Moscovitch played to sold out houses at The Project Arts Centre in 2014/15.
-Lee was the Associate Director to Joe Dowling on Arthur Miller’s A View from the Bridge at The Gate Theatre, Dublin for the Dublin Theatre Festival in 2015.
-His Canadian work includes being the founding artistic director of Resurgence Theatre Company in Newmarket, Ontario, Canada where he directed critically acclaimed productions of Hamlet, Twelfth Night and Romeo and Juliet.
-In 2013, he was nominated by his peers for the Christopher Plummer Fellowship Award for his outstanding contribution to the classics and Shakespeare performance in Canada.
-This Award is administered by the Globe Theatre in England (Globe Centre in Canada) and recognized Lee as one of the most exciting young directors of Shakespeare in his native home of Canada.
+In Canada, Lee was the founding Artistic Director of Resurgence Theatre Company in Newmarket, Ontario, where he directed celebrated productions of Hamlet, Twelfth Night, and Romeo and Juliet.
+In 2013, he was nominated by his peers for the Christopher Plummer Fellowship Award in recognition of his outstanding contribution to classical theatre and Shakespeare performance in Canada.
+Administered by Shakespeare’s Globe (Globe Centre in Canada), the award acknowledged Lee as one of the most exciting young directors of Shakespeare in his home country.

 Select Directorial Work